helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 In term of coverage comparision, 60km hotspot provides 36x a 10km hotspot in area coverage.
 It provides about 3600x coverage compared to a indoor, city center located hotspot.

+This HIP does not propose to give these hotspots any advantages, the existing POC mechanisms already manage this.
+This HIP attempts to remove the penalty these important hotspots are currently suffering due to HIP-83.

 ## Suburb Valuable Coverage

 The hotspots located in suburb and above, in blue in the illustration, are expending the network coverage with uniq